 Which businesses are best suited for virtual terminals?

 Businesses that need to process electronic payments but do not have access to customers’ physical credit cards are usually good candidates for virtual terminals.
 In the past, mail order and telephone order (MOTO) storeowners comprised most virtual terminal users, although that has changed in recent years.
-As more payment processors offer card readers that connect to computers, retail businesses can use virtual terminals to collect payments.
+As more providers of merchant services offer card readers that connect to computers, retail businesses can use virtual terminals to collect payments.
 The only difference is they cannot collect customer signatures or take payments using debit cards.

 Today, there are many different small businesses using virtual terminals, including call centers, non-profits, jewelers, home appliance merchants, doctors and even beauticians.

-Virtual terminals present unique challenges to reducing fraudulent transactions.
+Virtual terminal presents unique challenges to reducing fraudulent transactions.
 When a customer phones in an order rather than presenting the card in person, it’s more difficult to detect fraud.
 However, there are ways you can identify and stop criminal activity.
 First and foremost, merchants should watch incoming orders for any signs of suspicious behavior, including:

 - Risky shipping addresses – Watch for orders that are going to a country or region that has a reputation for fraudulent transactions.
 For example, some areas in Russia are notorious for fraud.
 If international orders are rare in your business, and you suddenly see many come through in a short time, this is a warning sign.